qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 ### The Codec of Custom Portal Generation Trigger
 Specifies when and where should the portal generates.
 #### `type` : `imm_ptl:use_item`
 Activates when the player right-clicks using an item.
+This does not consume the item.
 * `item` Item id.
 #### `type` : `imm_ptl:throw_item`
 Activates once every 19 ticks for every thrown item.
+After activation one item will be consumed.
 * `item` Item id.